 Once we've gathered this information, we can look objectively at whether or not it will be a case of modernising the existing architecture and updating it or whether it’s going to be in the best interest of the business to replace the app entirely.
 We’ll always look at the risk vs. value factor when it comes to defining feature prioritisation.

 If it is the case that the app simply cannot be salvaged, we can take the lessons learned from the previous app and begin the process of building out new functional requirements and prototypes with a view to commencing the re-development of the application.

 As mentioned above, one of the biggest concerns about updating or replacing legacy apps is the associated costs and impact on business operations.
-Check out our recent budgeting for digital product development in 2020 guide which is packed with information on how to estimate web and mobile project costs and some key insights into budgeting for agile development process.

 At the end of the day, deciding what to do with legacy systems and apps has been an ongoing headache for IT departments for years.
 It's important to look at it from a solid cost benefit perspective and realise that what works for your competitors won't necessarily work for you.
 However, having efficient and scalable technical infrastructure that can best support your customers and users will ultimately drive your bottom line business growth.